Avoiding Michigan Deer Collisions

 - If your vehicle strikes a deer, do not touch the animal.
 A wounded deer can hurt you or further injure itself if you can, move your car to a safe area.

 In 2016, 189 deaths were the result of animal collisions, deer collisions were the animals most often struck in these accidents, according to the Insurance Information Institute and the Insurance Institute for Highway Safety.
 Most of these accidents occur between July-September when deer are most active.

 Filing Michigan Deer Collisions claims with your insurance company.

-Damage caused by an accident with deer or other animals is covered under comprehensive coverage of an automobile insurance policy.
+Damage caused by an accident with deer or other animals is covered under your comprehensive coverage of an automobile insurance policy.
 Average claims from Michigan deer accidents per claim for 2015-2016 was $3,995.08.